LaurentRDC/pandoc-plot/MANUAL.md

 ```

 This `preamble` parameter is perfect for longer documents with many plots.
 Simply define the style you want in a separate script\!
 You can also import packages this way, or define functions you often use.

+### Support for interative plots

+Starting with version 0.8.0.0, `pandoc-plot` supports the creation of interactive plots (if a toolkit supports it).
+All you need to do is set the save format to `html`.
+The resulting plot is fully self-contained, so it can be displayed offline.

 ### Performance